Leviathan and Behemoth — What were they? (Dinosaurs)

 There is no reason to think that some of them might not have been based in part on descriptions or observation of fossils, or on the other hand that they were purely a product of imagination.

 It’s a legitimate possibility, but (1.) the creatures are depicted with flesh and (2.) they’re often depicted right alongside conventional animals.
-The sixth image above shows a stegosaurus alongside a monkey, a deer and a rat; and the seventh pic is a close-up of the (obvious) stegosaurus.
+The second image above show a stegosaurus alongside a monkey, a deer and a rat; and the first pic is a close-up of the (obvious) stegosaurus.
 You’ll find numerous other examples if you research it.

 In light of the evidence there seems to me to be a high possibility that conventional dinosaurs lived a lot longer than is presupposed.
 On land maybe up to medieval times or even just hundreds of years ago.
 In fact, there are still reports of dinosaur-like animals in remote areas of the globe, like mokele mbembe (moh-kay-lay um-bem-bay), which supposedly is vegetarian and lives in the Congo River basin.
 You can read more here.
 Of course, there may still be dinosaurs in the oceans, like plesiosaurs.